-For PK-5 students, the minimum five (5) day suspension for Threat/Causing Fear of Harm shall not apply; however, an intervention shall occur and the Threat/Causing Fear of Harm will be documented.
+will be documented.
 If the Threat/Causing Fear of Harm rises to the standard in law, a suspension may be allowed.

-9.4.7 9.3.1.10 Any student making a serious or menacing threat of harm to the person, property or family members of a professional educator shall be immediately subject to policy. appropriate discipline in accordance with. the Students' Rights and Responsibilities Handbook/Guide.

-9.5-9.3.2 Climate Plan and Culturally Responsive Tiered Fidelity Inventory (CR-TFI)

-- 9.5.1 9.3.2.1 The building discipline procedure (School Climate Plan) is under continuous review in a process as outlined in a District approved Inventory of Multi-Tiered System of Supports (e.g.: Tiered Fidelity Inventory (TIF TFI)) as well as those domains included in the Fidelity Implementation Tool (FIT) assessment that pertain to strong positive school culture and inclusive behavior/social emotional Instruction.
+- In accordance with Oregon law and the Students' Rights and Responsibilities 9.4.14 Handbook/Guide, any student who has been involved in a violation of state or federal law regarding weapons at school shall be immediately suspended pending administrative investigation.
+If the investigation confirms that the student was in violation of state or federal law regarding weapons firearms at school, the student shall be reported to the appropriate law enforcement agency.
+The student shall be expelled from school for a period of not less than one calendar year for possession of a firearm in accordance with ORS 339.250(7).
+The Superintendent, or the Deputy Superintendent or Area/Senior Director may modify the disciplinary consequences on a case-by-case basis.
+The Superintendent, Deputy Superintendent, or Area/Senior Director may propose alternative programs of instruction or instruction combined with counseling for a student that are appropriate and accessible to the student.
+If alternative programs are appropriate for a student, the superintendent shall ensure that information about programs of instruction or instruction combined with counseling is provided in writing to the student and the parent, legal guardian or person in parental relationship with the student at least once every six months, or at any time the information changes because of the availability of new programs.
+A report of the modifications of disciplinary consequences shall be provided to the Superintendent at least twice a year. - 9.4.15 Any student making a serious or menacing threat of harm to the person, property or family members of a professional educator shall be immediately subject to appropriate discipline in accordance with the Students' Rights and Responsibilities Handbook/Guide. - 9.5 Climate Plan and Culturally Responsive Tiered Fidelity Inventory (CR-TFI) - 9.5.1 The building discipline procedure (School Climate Plan) is under continuous review in a process as outlined in a District approved Inventory of Multi-Tiered System of Supports (e.g.: Tiered Fidelity Inventory (TIFI)) as well as those domains included in the Fidelity of Implementation Tool (FIT) Assessment that pertain to strong and positive school culture and inclusive behavior/social emotional instruction.
 The principal and the Building Climate Team shall include the following minimum procedures in developing a written School Climate Plan to outline the building procedures for Tier 1, 2, and 3 supports and each building's behavioral matrix based off of the Student Rights and Responsibilities Handbook.
 Such procedures shall exist in each building or program.
-The process must be trauma-informed in accordance with District policies and regulations and State law. - 9.5.3 9.3.2.2 Copies of the specific building discipline procedures/school climate handbook plan shall be clearly communicated to all staff during Professional Development (PD) before the start of each school year.
+The process must be trauma-informed in accordance with District policies and regulations and State law. - 9.5.2 Copies of the specific building discipline procedures/school climate handbook plan shall be clearly communicated to all staff during Professional Development (PD) before the start of each school year.
 Copies of the specific building procedures/school climate handbook plan shall be distributed to students and families by the end of the first week of school in the languages spoken in the building.
-Copies shall also be posted online on the school's website in all supported languages.
-In addition, the School Climate Handbook will be posted online in all supported languages. - 9.5.4_9.3.2.3 The District shall ensure that all School Climate Handbooks Plans are in accordance with the District/PAT Collective Bargaining Agreement, District policy, and State and Federal laws. - 9.5.5 9.3.2.4 The District shall ensure that all schools shall maintain a School Climate Team.
-Each member of the School Climate Team will complete training and the District shall provide substitutes as necessary when this training is taking place.
+Copies shall also be posted online on the school's website in all supported languages. - 9.5.3 The District shall ensure that all School Climate Handbooks Plans are in accordance with the District/PAT Collective Bargaining Agreement, District policy, and State and Federal laws.
+Nonviolent Crisis Intervention strategies, relevant to the school, will be included in the building climate plan and implemented as designated in the plan.